DIY Pond filter

 Summary

-As you can see its not rocket science to create a simple yet highly effective diy pond filter using easy to source materials.
+As you can see its not rocket science to create a simple yet highly effective DIY pond filter using easy to source materials.

 These filters mimic bogs and wetlands and are the simplest ways to keep your pond water crystal clear.
 Not only that they require almost no maintenance.